chimera-linux/cports/Usage.md

 * `git`
 * `bwrap` (from `bubblewrap`)

+Normally you also need `flake8` (Python linter) and `black` (Python formatter) to build packages.
+This can be configured (see `etc/config.ini.example`) and possibly disabled but if you plan to write or modify templates at all, you are expected to leave it as is.

 If running a Chimera system, these tools can all be installed with the `base-cbuild-host` metapackage.